sebastianbergmann/phpunit-documentation-english/src/code-coverage-analysis.rst

 This can either be done using the ``--whitelist`` commandline option or via the configuration file (see :ref:`appendixes.configuration.whitelisting-files`).

-Optionally, all whitelisted files can be added to the code coverage report by setting ``addUncoveredFilesFromWhitelist="true"`` in your PHPUnit configuration (see :ref:`appendixes.configuration.whitelisting-files`).
-This allows the inclusion of files that are not tested yet at all.
-If you want to get information about which lines of such an uncovered file are executable, for instance, you also need to set ``processUncoveredFilesFromWhitelist="true"`` in your PHPUnit configuration (see :ref:`appendixes.configuration.whitelisting-files`).
+The ``addUncoveredFilesFromWhitelist`` and ``processUncoveredFilesFromWhitelist`` configuration settings are available to configure how the whitelist is used:

+- ``addUncoveredFilesFromWhitelist="false"`` means that only whitelisted files that have a least one of line of executed code are included in the code coverage report

+- ``addUncoveredFilesFromWhitelist="true"`` (default) means that all whitelisted files are included in the code coverage report even if not a single line of code of such a file is executed

+- ``processUncoveredFilesFromWhitelist="false"`` (default) means that a whitelisted file that has no executed lines of code will be added to the code coverage report (if ``addUncoveredFilesFromWhitelist="true"`` is set) but it will not be loaded by PHPUnit and it will therefore not be analysed for correct executable lines of code information

+- ``processUncoveredFilesFromWhitelist="true"`` means that a whitelisted file that has no executed lines of code will be loaded by PHPUnit so that it can be analysed for correct executable lines of code information

 .. admonition:: Note